A quantum machine learning classifier to search for new physics: Introduction

 \section{Introduction}

-The standard model~(SM) is supported by a substantial body of experimental evidence and can be concluded to describe and explain the majority of phenomena in particle physics, with a few rare exceptions~\cite{Farzan:2017xzy,Proceedings:2019qno,Arguelles:2022tki,CDF:2022hxs,deBlas:2022hdk,Muong-2:2021ojo,Muong-2:2023cdq,Aoyama:2020ynm,Crivellin:2023zui}.
+The standard model~(SM) is supported by a substantial body of experimental evidence and can be concluded to describe and explain the majority of phenomena in particle physics, with a few rare exceptions.
+These exceptions include experimental results such as the neutrino mass~\cite{Farzan:2017xzy,Proceedings:2019qno,Arguelles:2022tki}, the $W$ boson mass~\cite{CDF:2022hxs,deBlas:2022hdk}, the muon anomalous magnetic moment~($g-2$)~\cite{Muong-2:2021ojo,Muong-2:2023cdq,Aoyama:2020ynm}, and other issues remain unresolved~\cite{Crivellin:2023zui}.
+Furthermore, the SM is unable to account for the existence of dark matter and the force of gravity.
 Consequently, there is a widely held belief in the existence of new physics~(NP) beyond the SM, and the search for NP and precision tests of the SM have become a prominent area of interest within the high-energy physics~(HEP) community~\cite{Ellis:2012zz}.
-Given the success of the SM, it is reasonable to posit that any NP signals that have yet to be discovered will be exceedingly small.
-Therefore, the search of NP and the precision tests of the SM motivate higher luminosity collider experiments.
+Given the success of the SM, it is reasonable to posit that any NP signals that have yet to be discovered will be exceedingly weak.
+Therefore, the search for NP and the precision tests of the SM motivate higher luminosity collider experiments.
 The processing of large amounts of data is inherent to such experiments, and thus places demands on our ability to process large amounts of data efficiently.

 The application of machine learning~(ML) algorithms represents a promising avenue for the efficient processing of data.
-Its applications have already been demonstrated in HEP~\cite{Innocente:1992gq,Albertsson:2018maf,Guest:2018yhq,Radovic:2018dip,Baldi:2014kfa,Ren:2017ymm,Abdughani:2018wrw,Ren:2019xhp,Letizia:2022xbe,DAgnolo:2019vbw,DAgnolo:2018cun,Yang:2021ukg,Yang:2022fhw,DeSimone:2018efk,Yang:2021kyy,Lee:2018xtt,MdAli:2020yzb,Fol:2020tva,Kasieczka:2021xcg,Guo:2021jdn,Dong:2023nir,CrispimRomao:2020ucc,vanBeekveld:2020txa,Kuusela:2011aa,Zhang:2023khv,Zhang:2023yfg}.
-In phenomenological studies of NP, using an ML method usually obviates the necessity for an analysis of the kinematics, therefore, the more complex and challenging to analyze the kinematics, the more evident the benefits of ML become.
+Its applications have already been demonstrated in HEP~\cite{Innocente:1992gq,Albertsson:2018maf,Guest:2018yhq,Radovic:2018dip,Baldi:2014kfa,Ren:2017ymm,Abdughani:2018wrw,Ren:2019xhp,Letizia:2022xbe,DAgnolo:2019vbw,DAgnolo:2018cun,DeSimone:2018efk,Lee:2018xtt}.
+Of particular interest in the study of NP phenomenology is the employment of the anomaly detection~(AD) algorithms, which have emerged as a prominent area of research in recent years~\cite{MdAli:2020yzb,Fol:2020tva,Kasieczka:2021xcg,CrispimRomao:2020ucc,vanBeekveld:2020txa,Kuusela:2011aa}.
+Since ML methods often eliminate the need for detailed kinematic analysis, their benefits become increasingly evident as kinematics grow more complex.
 Consequently, the advantages will become increasingly apparent as further advances in the precision tests of the SM will inevitably involve the study of rare processes with larger numbers of particles in the final states.